adobe/commerce-cif-magento/customer-deployment/README.md

 ## The serverless.yml file

 The `serverless.yml` file contains a list of all the package `bindings` and actions that will be deployed.
-The packages names and actions names are defined with variables so that the same serverless deployment file can be used to automate real deployments but also automated CI/CD test deployments (CI/CD is the recommended approach for "real deployments").
+The names of all the packages and actions are defined with variables so that the same serverless deployment file can be reused for CI/CD automation.

 When running the deployment, it is possible to override the following parameters:
 * the customer namespace with the parameter `--customer-namespace`